JimmiFriborg/ResponseLatencyTester/README.md

 2. Import DaVinci Resolve CSV exports or JSON bundles via the import controls.
 3. Capture manual axis distances, configure requirements, and curate which test cases should appear in the printable report view.
 4. Export CSV/JSON/PDF artifacts directly from the UI for archival or sharing.

+### Build the React/TypeScript source (v4 portable)
+1. Run `npm install` once to fetch the Vite + React toolchain.
+2. Execute `npm run build` to generate `dist/latency-tester.html`, a single-file portable bundle with all CSS/JS inlined (no in-browser Babel required).
+The checked-in `latency-tester.html` at the repo root is the Vite template used for this bundle; open the compiled file under `dist/` for the portable experience.
+3. Open `dist/latency-tester.html` directly or serve it from any static host; hash-based routes (`#execution`, `#hardware`, etc.) keep each view addressable.

 ### Evaluate the v3.9 Release Candidate
 1. Navigate to `release-candidates/` and open `latency-tester-v3.9-rc5.html`.